CRSS & CPRS Credential Process

 What comes next?

-• After passing the exam, a certificate will be mailed by ICB.
-CRSS/CPRS professionals may choose to frame and/or display the certificate, if they wish.
+• After passing the exam, a certificate will be made available for download on the Certemy website.
+CRSS/CPRS professionals may choose to print and frame or display the certificate, if they wish.

 • It is the responsibility of the CRSS/CPRS professional to maintain their certification number in a secure location.